 Find the right income protection insurance for you.

 Protecting your finances and future earnings isn’t something many people think about on a daily basis.
 If you suffered from a debilitating injury or illness and were unable to perform the duties of your normal job, how would you pay the bills?
-Income protection ensures you can support you and your family during a short or long-term disability.
+Income protection ensures you can support yourself and your family during a short- or long-term disability.

 Income protection is a little different from health insurance or life insurance, and it might not be right for everyone.
 Learn more about how it works and basic coverage to decide if income protection is right for you and your financial plan.

 Ready to compare policies?
 Start here with 3 easy steps.

 Income protection insurance or disability insurance replaces your income in the short term or long term if you’re unable to work or unable to perform the major duties of your job due to: